Will the EA be replaced by the CSP

 A customer would be able to sign up to the minimum terms and conditions and start buying licenses, software and services.
 Whenever a client buys additional products, the terms and conditions are automatically updated to reflect the current licensing requirements.

 It’s an exciting prospect for the future and we think Microsoft will go there.
 Ideally rather sooner than later, but with a change this big it might still take a while.
+Read our blog on deciding between Enterprise Agreement and Cloud Solutions Provider to help you choose the best fit for your organization.

-For even more information
+For more information

 If you want to learn even more, please visit our YouTube channel and our LinkedIn company page.
 Subscribe to stay up to date.
 We regularly post free and honest publicly available information and video’s.
-Let us help you be as prepared as possible for your next round of purchases, contract renewals or other (mid-term) negotiations with Microsoft.